-All University-owned laptops, desktops, smartphones and tablets ("devices"), personally owned devices used on the Stanford Network, and personally owned devices that could be used to access Protected Health Information (PHI) or other High Risk Data must comply with Stanford's Endpoint Compliance rules.
-The Endpoint Compliance reports provide the information to monitor compliance of the devices that connect to the Stanford network.
+All university-owned laptops, desktops, smartphones and tablets ("devices"), personally-owned devices used on the Stanford network, and personally-owned devices that could be used to access Protected Health Information (PHI) or other High Risk Data must comply with Stanford's Endpoint Compliance rules.
+The Endpoint Compliance reports provide the information to monitor the compliance of the devices that connect to the Stanford network.

 - Provides compliance information to groups, managers, and support staff.